wooey/Wooey/docs/upgrade_help.rst

 8) If you were using a S3 bucket, you likely need to upgrade `django-storages`.
 You may need to change the `AWS_QUERYSTRING_AUTH` settings from `False` to `True` to comply with recent changes to S3.

+9) Celery settings have been changed to coincide with the upcoming configuration change.
+Please review `Celery Configuration <https://docs.celeryq.dev/en/stable/userguide/configuration.html>`_ to evaluate what names need to be remapped.
+In `wooey_celery_app.py`, you should remove the `namespace=CELERY` line after making appropiate changes.

 0.9.11 To 0.10
 --------------